 Realistically, What’s The Truth About Hydration?

 There is a lot of mixed information out there when it comes to dehydration.
-Nobody really talks about it and that’s why it is quite a grey area.
+Nobody really talks about it and that’s why it is quite a gray area.
 Many people still believe that water is a purifying fast-track to glowing skin, bright eyes, and bags of energy.
 However, there’s no such thing as detox and your kidneys do a very good job of sorting out what you need to retain and what you need to get rid of.

 As for your skin?
 Well, being dehydrated won’t help but once you hit a certain level of fluid intake, providing you are healthy, any excess water will be peed out.
 Unless you drink more than you can pee.
 Experts explain that drinking too much water can kill.
 Water intoxication occurs when the amount of electrolytes in the body becomes imbalanced by excessive water intake, disrupting brain function.
 Realistically, drinking water for the sake of it might not be the best.

 Having said that, headaches are most commonly caused by dehydration.
 Therefore, chronic mild dehydration may trigger headaches.
-This means that it might help to increase your intake of water, but studies still can’t prove this and there’s a lot of grey area left.
+This means that it might help to increase your intake of water, but studies still can’t prove this and there’s a lot of gray area left.

 Am I Drinking Enough Water?